eboigne/PyTV-4D/README.md

 - Efficient GPU implementations using PyTorch tensors and convolution kernels.
 - Operator-form implementation compatible with primal-dual and  formulations.

+# Installation

+The pytv files can be downloaded directly from this Github repository, or installed as a package using anaconda:

+`conda install -c eboigne pytv`

-# Example
+# Getting started

 `import PyTV as tv`

-# Choice of gradient discretization
+# TV Gradient discretization

 # Comments